 Caps beat Wild in shootout 3-2

-The Capitals’ 3-2 shootout victory over the Minnesota Wild at Verizon Center was one of those games.
+WASHINGTON-–Instant analysis of the Capitals’ 3-2 shootout win over the Minnesota Wild Thursday night at Verizon Center:

-Believe it or not, the Capitals [9-7-0] moved three points head of the Islanders and are now within four points of the Metropolitan Division-leading Pittsburgh Penguins.
+What it means: The Caps moved three points ahead of the Islanders, who lost in Carolina, and to within four points of the idle Metropolitan Division-leading Pittsburgh Penguins.